dinkopehar/mock_data/README.md

   // Generate integer in range from -25 to -15.
   mockInteger(-25, -15);

-  // Mock IPv4 with given format:
+  // Mock IPv4 or IPv6 with given format:

   // Generate IPv4 represented with
   // format(default is '*.*.*.*') as String.